Mixed Mode, Full-time

 Modules DX4017 and DX4027 are delivered and assessed online.

-The clinical modules, DX4077 and DX4078 are assessed with a blend of course work, written assessments, practical assessments including direct observations whilst treating patients, and seen and unseen clinical case assessments.
+The clinical modules, DX4067 and DX4068 are assessed with a blend of course work, written assessments, practical assessments including direct observations whilst treating patients, and seen and unseen clinical case assessments.

-The teaching faculty is led by Dr Peter Dyer who is a highly experienced Consultant in Maxillo-facial surgery.
+The teaching faculty is led by Dr Nic Hodson, a highly experienced Consultant in Restorative Dentistry, he has been the Course Leader at UCLan for a number of years.